feiteng/hearthstone_afk/README.md

 - Reads pixel color on your primary monitor and get status of current game
 - play hand cards, play board cards, play hero, end turn (tweak order for your desired hero / deck)
 - if attacking enemy hero is not available, tries to hit all 7 enemy board positions for taunt minions
-- surprise..
-19% win rate (depending on your deck ofc)

 Usage: